joshuaramat/v3/content/jobs/Jetsweat/index.md

 ---

 - Write modern, performant, maintainable code for a diverse array of client and internal projects
-- Work with a variety of different languages, platforms, frameworks, and content management systems such as JavaScript, TypeScript, Gatsby, React, Craft, WordPress, Prismic, and Netlify
+- Work with a variety of different languages, platforms, frameworks, and content management systems such as JavaScript, React, Sails.js, EJS
-- Communicate with multi-disciplinary teams of engineers, designers, producers, and clients on a daily basis
+- Communicate with multi-disciplinary teams of engineers and designers on a daily basis